 List<DrawingCurve> lines = (from DrawingCurve p in view4.DrawingCurves where p.CurveType == CurveTypeEnum.kLineSegmentCurve select p).ToList<DrawingCurve>();

 Point2d pos1 = AddinGlobal.InventorApp.TransientGeometry.CreatePoint2d(sheet.Width * 5 / 8, sheet.Height / 1.5);

 PartDocument partDoc = AddinGlobal.InventorApp.ActiveDocument as PartDocument;

 DrawingDocument idwDoc = IDWCreation.CreateOrOpenIDW();

 After the environment is made ready and the test code is run, the Auxiliary View for another view created from the current part document, e.g. the sample Vertical Plate.ipt, will be properly created into the active sheet of the new drawing.

 As can be seen, the Auxiliary View has been successfully created into the active sheet of the new drawing from an isometric base view, which is also created on the fly.
 Of course, the parent view and the orientation edge object can be programmatically selected from the screen.

-Inventor .NET Addin Wizard (InventorNetAddinWizard) can help generate the Inventor .NET addin project either in C# or VB.NET automatically and professionally in only a few seconds.
-The list of its cool features and the link to its installer download can be found from the A Wizard for Inventor .NET Addin page.
+The leading edge Inventor .NET Addin Wizard (InventorNetAddinWizard) can help create Inventor .NET addins in great convenience.
+It can be found and downloaded from the A Wizard for Inventor .NET Addin page.